 - And while the names could refer to those same things in Italian as well, none of them was changed.
 It does lead to a few jokes in the fandom, but it's no big deal.

 - In a similar case, the Latin American dub of Inazuma Eleven changes the name of the main hero, Mamoru Endo, with "Satoru Endo", since "Mamoru" sounds a lot like the Spanish word "mamar" that can be translated as "cocksucker".
 At least, unlike Inu-Yasha, they changed his name with a valid Japanese name.

 - Due to this, the Latin American Spanish dub of Saber Marionette J changes the last name of the main character Otaru Mamiya with "Otaru Namiya".

 - The European Spanish dub of Sailor Moon, which was known for changing almost every name for totally different Spanish names, changed "Mamoru Chiba" to "Armando Chiba".

 - The European Spanish dub of Kiki's Delivery Service had Kiki renamed Nikki, since Kiki is a slang word in Spanish associated with sex.

-- The reason Laputa is known as Castle in the Sky in the US is because "la puta" is Spanish for "the whore".
+- The reason Laputa is known as Castle in the Sky in the US is because "la puta" is Spanish for "the whore" and when they have to say the name of the titular city they pronounce it "LAP-uta" with the emphasis on the first syllable to differentiate it from the Spanish term.
 The name is taken from a place in Gulliver's Travels (see Literature below), and Jonathan Swift probably knew what it meant.
 He was a very bitter person.